scikit-beam/XrayDB/doc/dbschema.rst

 ------------------------------

-The `KeskiRahkonen_Krause` table holds data for energy widths of the core electronic levels from :cite:ts:`Keski_Krause`.
+The `KeskiRahkonen_Krause` table holds data for energy widths of the core electronic levels from :cite:author:`Keski_Krause`.
 Values are in eV, and each row represents an energy level for an element.

-.. index:: Table of Core Hole Widths
+.. index:: DB Table of Core Hole Widths
 .. _db_keski_table:

-   Table of Core Hole Widths
+   DB Table of Core Hole Widths

     +-------------------------------+--------------+---------------------------------------+
     |  Column                       |  Type        | Description                           |